jdvfx/fedora_macbookpro_mid2012/README.md

 # Guide: Installing Fedora Linux on Macbook Pro 9,2 (13" mid 2012)

-> you will need a ethernet cable
+> you will need an ethernet cable

 How to smoothly and safely transistion from MacOS to Fedora Linux.
 Instead of re-formating, we'll install Linux on a new drive